-If it requires more or this fails and the problem persists the Group Convener should refer the matter to the Groups’ Co-ordinator on the committee or if that role does not exist, the trustee on the committee designated to deal with problems/grievances.
+If it requires more or this fails and the problem persists the Group Convener should refer the matter to the Groups Coordinator or if that role does not exist, the Trustee on the Executive Committee designated to deal with problems/grievances.
 The Group Convener should not allow a situation to continue which impacts on the enjoyment of other members of the group.

 Group Conveners should not have the authority to exclude a member from the group permanently.
 That decision must be made by the committee and should a Convener refuse to have a member in the group, it will not be possible for that group to continue with that member running it.
 Similarly if a Convener refuses to have a particular member in his/her house, then it will not be possible for the group to continue to be hosted there.

 Initially, a member should try to resolve the problem by discussing it with the Group Convener.
 However, if this is unsuccessful or if the member involved feel unable to do so, the matter should be referred to the Groups’ Co-ordinator or the designated trustee.